 Finally, add some accents to give your outdoor kitchen personality, appeal, and charm.
 Think bright-colored umbrellas to provide shade and protection from the elements.
 Planters, flower pots, lights around the outdoor space, lounge chairs with colorful cushions, attractive tablecloths, and serving platters will make your outdoor kitchen more inviting.

-A pair of potted flowers, a light sconce, and a ceiling fan add to the charm of this delightful outdoor kitchen set amid all the trees and shrubs of the backyard of a 2-story, 3-bedroom European style home plan (House Plan #106-1156).
+A pair of potted flowers, a light sconce, and a ceiling fan add to the charm of this delightful outdoor kitchen set amid all the trees and shrubs of the backyard of a 2-story, 3-bedroom European style home (Plan #106-1156).

 With a little imagination and some inspired “do-it-yourself” work, you can have an affordable outdoor kitchen that combines style with comfort and appeal.

-Footnote: The lead image in this article is the outdoor kitchen of a 2-story, 3-bedroom European-style house plan.
-For more details, click here (Home Plan #153-1897).
+Footnote: The top photo in the lead image in this article is the outdoor kitchen of a 2-story, 3-bedroom European-style house.
+For more details, click here (Plan #153-1897).